Mistakes to Avoid When Applying

 Before exploring the mistakes to avoid when applying for MPRP, let’s first understand the programme.
 The MPRP allows non-EU citizens to acquire permanent residency in Malta.
 Successful applicants enjoy several advantages, including:

-- The right to live, work, and study in Malta
+• The right to live, work, and study in Malta

-- Visa-free travel throughout the Schengen Area
+• Visa-free travel throughout the Schengen Area

-- Access to Malta’s favorable tax system
+• Access to Malta’s favorable tax system

-Mistakes to Avoid When Applying for MPRP
+Mistakes to Avoid When Applying: Most Common Pitfalls in MPRP

 Now that you understand what MPRP offers, let’s examine the common mistakes applicants make during the application process.

-- A valid passport
+• A valid passport with sufficient validity

-- Proof of income and financial stability
+• Proof of stable income and financial resources

 3. Not Seeking Professional Help